 Generation X has seen it all.
 They have grown up with the digital age, and now they run the C-suite.
 When serving generation X clients, keep in mind that you’ll have to overcome their inherent skepticism.
 Honesty is always the best policy, and be prepared with facts to back up your statements.
 Generation X clients are highly educated and will expect you to be an expert in your field.
 When serving Generation X clients, always keep it real, honor all of your commitments and demonstrate integrity in all that you say and do.

 Millennials are more engaged with their devices than any demographic.
 Technology reigns supreme.
 They want it in their palms, and they want it in their home.
 A recent study by Wakefield Research group has demonstrated that 86 percent of millennials are willing to pay more to secure a home with smart technology built into it and that they would pay up to 20 percent more each month just to have it.

 When serving millennial clients, be sure to communicate via text and email.
 Millennials are not interested in talking on the phone.
-In fact, most of my millennial clients communicate almost entirely over text.
-Keep in mind that millennials value advanced technologies, so if you aren’t up to date with electronic signatures, Venmo payments and the latest apps, you’ll have to do some research to bring yourself up to speed.
+Most of my millennial clients communicate almost entirely over text.
+Keep in mind that millennials value advanced technologies, so if you aren’t up to date with electronic signatures, Venmo payments, and the latest apps, you’ll have to do some research to bring yourself up to speed.
 Millennials prefer to transact digitally and won’t be going to the fax machine anytime soon.

 Generation X clients value efficiency and hard work.